ibm-cloud-docs/Registry/registry_release_notes.md

 - **Vulnerability Advisor API version 3**

-  Version 3 of the API changes the behavior of backwards compatibility for querying exemptions.
+  Version 3 of the API changes the behavior of the API endpoints that are used to list exemptions.
+You should check that your use of the API does not rely on the behavior of version 2.

   For more information, see [Vulnerability Advisor for {{site.data.keyword.registrylong_notm}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/apidocs/container-registry/va).